superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Vital_Sensor-Detailed_Design.md

 ## Specifications
   - The system SHALL accurately detect milimeter-sized motion made by a heart from at least a meter away.
   - The system SHALL accurately detect respiration from at least a meter away.
-  - The system SHALL do the above within 20 seconds.
   - The system SHALL be able to interface and provide data to a processor.
   - The system SHALL function despite inconsistent target positions.